Research and development: Background

+In the context of commerce, "research and development" normally refers to future-oriented, longer-term activities in science or technology, using similar techniques to scientific research but directed toward desired outcomes with broad forecasts of commercial yield.
 In the United States, a typical ratio of research and development for an industrial company is about 3.5% of revenues; this measure is called "R&D intensity".
 A high technology company, such as a computer manufacturer, might spend 7% or a pharmaceutical companies such as Merck & Co.
 14.1% or Novartis 15.1%.
 Anything over 15% is remarkable, and usually gains a reputation for being a high technology company such as engineering company Ericsson 24.9%, or biotech company Allergan, which tops the spending table with 43.4% investment.
-Such companies are often seen as credit risks because their spending ratios are so unusual.
+A system driven by marketing is one that puts the customer's needs first, and produces goods that are known to sell.
+Market research is carried out, which establishes the needs of consumers and the potential niche market of a new product.